gumaerc-testorg/21l.504j-spring-2007/content/pages/syllabus.md

 ### Assigned Readings

 All readings (books) for the class are available at the bookstore.
 These readings must be completed by the date they appear on the syllabus.
-Other readings are listed in the [readings]({{< baseurl >}}/pages/readings) section.
+Other readings are listed in the {{% resource_link 00905a8d-24d9-24e8-d4d0-be8bf03447fe "readings" %}} section.

 ### Assigned Writings

-Your assignments for class are recorded on the syllabus and available in the [assignments]({{< baseurl >}}/pages/assignments) section.
+Your assignments for class are recorded on the syllabus and available in the {{% resource_link 3fcb5884-aa85-301c-8de7-221e2433d5b4 "assignments" %}} section.
 Unless otherwise directed, assignments must be submitted by 5 pm in my mailbox on the due date.
 Written assignments include two 5-page papers, a complete revision of any one of the two papers, and a 10-paged research paper due on the last day of class.
 All papers should follow the MLA format (see [Documenting Sources: MLA Style: English and Other Humanities](http://www.macmillanlearning.com/catalog/static/bsm/hacker/resdoc/humanities/english.htm)).
 These papers should be typed, double-spaced, paginated, titled (no title page necessary), and in 12-point font (Times New Roman) with 1-inch margins on all sides.

 ### Oral Presentations